joiful-ts/joiful/README.md

 Be careful, methods could be missing from the resulting object, unless you specifically add function constraints to each method.

+## Installation

+You must enable experimental decorators and metadata in your TypeScript configuration.

 ## Usage

 ```